 There is a lack of public fascination for electricity, and Stina Nyberg is here to cure that.

 Stina Nyberg works with dance and choreography and graduated from the MA in choreography at DOCH in 2012.
 Her practice is related to the possibility to through conviction and illusion create new systems of logic in order to construct the world differently, and to act accordingly.
 Her departure point is always a feminist approach to the body; its social and political construction and ability to move.

 Often working in collaboration with others – moving in between independent productions, collectives, state institutions, art and the music scene – she creates a method specific to every situation, including how we work into what we work with.

-Stina has presented several independent works on the relation between sound and movement, as well as investigations of the polical history of the body.
-She choreographed the Shaking the habitual show with the Swedish band The Knife and performed on tour in Europe and US between 2012-14.
-In 2015 she choreographed a new work for the Cullberg Ballet.
-In 2016, she choreographed the performance Shapes of States which investigates the relationship between the healthy body and the healthy state, with a starting point in Meyerhold’s biomechanics.
-Nyberg have for several years collaborated with the choreographers Amanda Apetrea, Nadja Hjorton, Halla Ólafsdóttir and Zoë Poluch under the name Samlingen – investigating dance history from a feminist perspective.
+Stina has presented several independent works in collaboration with MDT, among others Horrible Mixtures (2014), Shapes of States (2016) and Splendour (2012-17).
+She choreographed the Shaking the Habitual show with the Swedish band The Knife, performing on tour in Europe and US between 2012-14, and in 2015 she choreographed a new work for the Cullberg Ballet.
+Nyberg have since several years collaborated with the choreographers Amanda Apetrea, Nadja Hjorton, Halla Ólafsdóttir and Zoë Poluch under the name Samlingen – investigating dance history from a feminist perspective.